arnisoph/saltstack-opennebula-formula/README.rst

 TODO
 ====

-* Get ceph-formula working with this formula :)
+* get ceph-formula working with this formula :) (prepare storage automatically)
+* register new frontend automatically
+* register new nodes automatically

 Instructions
 ============